tc39/notes/es7/2016-09/sept-28.md

-BF: This causes a link error. no evaluation occurs.
+BFS: This causes a link error. no evaluation occurs.
 B exports to A, C exports to B, and we fail.
 To implement this in Node, we store things in the global cache, and remove when there are errors resulting.

 https://docs.google.com/presentation/d/1aq_QjBUQTovj9aQZQrVzS7l1aiOs3ZNlk7wgNTUEMy0/edit#slide=id.g16ab11d101_51_0